-It was the worst winter in recent memory, but she had no second thoughts or qualms about doing what needed to be done.
+It was the worst winter in recent memory, but she had no qualms about doing what she felt needed to be done.

-She looked at him lovingly while putting on her boots, jacket, hat, gloves and scarf in preparation for the trip to the store.
-Her two older children were entranced and contented with a program on TV, while her husband slept in a coma-like state in the bedroom upstairs.
+She gave him a long stare while putting on her boots, jacket, hat, gloves and scarf in preparation for the trip to the store.
+Her two older children were entranced and contented with a program on TV, while her husband slept in a coma-like state on the couch in the corner.

-Whether she was aware that driving to the store was a luxury that was not to be had on this day, was not of any consequence.
+She had a suspicion that driving to the store was a luxury that was not to be had on this day, but she was undeterred.

-She soon bore witness to the cars that were abandoned in the in the street by their owners and with Public transportation being at a virtual standstill, the city looked like a ghost town.
+Once she got outside she soon bore witness to the cars that were abandoned in the in the street by their owners and with public transportation being at a virtual standstill, the city looked like a ghost town.

 She slowly made her way through the snow for nearly a mile and a half, battling swirling winds, gusts of snow whipping against her face and the infamous wind chill factor that let her know in no uncertain terms, that this was Chicago in the dead of winter.